Building a Racial Equity in Arts Funding Community of Practice

 Grantmakers in the Arts (GIA) has just completed our second Racial Equity in Arts Funding workshop - this one for the greater Seattle grantmaking community with over 30 funders.

 In this workshop, GIA shared some key insights from Dr. Ibram X. Kendi, author of Stamped from the Beginning: The Definitive History of Racist Ideas in America and the just published How to Be an Anti-Racist.
 In Stamped from the Beginning, Kendi draws the distinction between what he calls segregationist racism and assimilationist racism.
-Segregationist racism manifests as the belief that the inferiority of African, Latinx, Asian, Arab, and Native Americans (ALAANA) is a product of nature and immutable.
+Segregationist racism manifests as the belief that the inferiority of African, Latine, Asian, Arab, and Native Americans (ALAANA) is a product of nature and immutable.
 Assimilationist racism is the belief that the inferiority of ALAANA folks is cultural and can be corrected.

 Assimilationist efforts are often well intended.
 Many early abolitionists believed that African slaves could be saved and freed – as long as they abandoned their African religions and embraced Christianity, assimilating into the culture of their owners and would-be saviors.
 Well-intentioned assimilationist thinking persists to this day in many forms – including in philanthropy, in culture, and in the overlap between the two.
 The very notion of inclusion is predicated upon the acceptance of a power imbalance between the structure, process, culture, and people who include those who are less valued.